Democratic Unionist Party: Euroscepticism and foreign policy

 The DUP is a Eurosceptic party that supported the UK's withdrawal from the European Union in the 2016 Brexit referendum and was the only party in the Stormont power executive to campaign for leave.
 The party opposes a hard Irish border, and wishes to maintain the Common Travel Area.

+Speaking as a member of the European Parliament in 1991, then leader Ian Paisley set out the DUP's Eurosceptic position:

+Later in 1991, speaking at the DUP annual conference Paisley compared Chancellor of Germany Helmut Kohl to Kaiser Wilhelm II and Adolf Hitler.

 East Antrim MP Sammy Wilson caused controversy in March 2016 during a BBC Spotlight episode discussing the implications of the EU referendum, when he was recorded agreeing with a member of the public who said that they wanted to leave the European Union and "get the ethnics out".
 Wilson stated "You are absolutely right".
-Wilson claimed he was agreeing with the desire to leave the European Union, not the "ethnics out" call.
+Wilson said he was agreeing with the desire to leave the European Union, not the "ethnics out" call.
 Wilson was criticised by the Polish consul in Northern Ireland and various other political parties.

 The DUP strongly opposed the Northern Ireland backstop in 2019 seeing it as weakening Northern Ireland's place within the United Kingdom, and this opposition was regarded by a number of commentators as the main reason why the withdrawal agreement was not ratified by the Parliament of the United Kingdom before 2020.
-Since 2018, the DUP have said the Northern Ireland backstop must be removed from the Brexit withdrawal agreement if they are to continue to support Theresa May's government in the House of Commons, although the party has said that it is open to a time limit on the backstop.
+During most of the May government, the DUP said the Northern Ireland backstop must be removed from the Brexit withdrawal agreement for continued support of Theresa May's government in the House of Commons through the confidence and supply deal, although the party said that it was open to a time limit on the backstop.

 The DUP voted "No" in all three meaningful votes on the EU Withdrawal Agreement negotiated by Theresa May.

-The DUP are strongly supportive of Israel, conforming to the hawkish end of the Israeli political spectrum.
+The DUP are strongly supportive of Israel.

+In 2011, the DUP abstained on military intervention in Libya.
 The DUP opposed the British government's proposed military intervention against Bashar al-Assad in the Syrian Civil War in 2013.
 However, the DUP supported military action against Islamic State targets in Syria in 2015.